anderslauri/eleutheria-gcp-iap/README.md

 When running on `GKE` - use `Workload Identity`.
 Normal `ADC` behavior is used from Google libraries.
 Ensure GSA have `Groups Reader` on Google Workspace.
 Reference [Google Workspace Administrator Roles][Google Workspace Administrator Roles].

 Define a custom role. `get-iam-policy` is used to retrieve all bindings for role `roles/iap.httpsResourceAccess`.
+Ensure project have `Admin SDK` enabled as API.

 ## Endpoints